Coastal Virginia Offshore Wind: Environmental impact statement

-Record of Decision and Approvals
+Record of decision and approvals

-Following release and review of the Final EIS, the Record of Decision1(ROD) for CVOW was released on October 30, 2023, a month after the EIS.
+Following release and review of the Final EIS, the Record of Decision (ROD) for CVOW was released on October 30, 2023, a month after the EIS.
 The final decision was to approve the project with modifications, requiring that alternative B be adopted for the offshore portion of the project and D-1 be adopted for onshore infrastructure.

 In addition to this decision, pursuant to the requirements of the Council on Environmental Quality, the ROD outlines the environmentally preferable alternatives, which in this case were the "No Action" alternative and Alternative C. While blocking CVOW would prevent all the environmental harms identified, BOEM emphasized that it would eventually lead to fossil fuel related projects being developed which would harm Virginia's climate goals, and thus dismisses this alternative.
 Alternative C is ultimately presented as the most environmentally sound alternative.
 Despite this, option C was not selected as it would have resulted in significant cost increases and project delays.
 Alternative B combined with D-1 would allow for an additional 60 MW of power to be generated while maintaining an appropriate level of impact and not increasing costs or causing delays.

 In addition to BOEM's final decision, the ROD includes the NMFS's decision to accept the EIS and subsequently issue a Letter of Authorization (LOA) to Dominion for the incidental take of marine mammals during five years of construction.
 The LOA comes with a range of prescribed mitigation measures including vessel strike avoidance, seasonal moratoriums, sound attenuation and more.